The fallacy of sunscreen. The importance of slime. A better release

 Keep the bonefish in the water to avoid excess air exposure, and ensure your hands are wet to minimize mucous loss.

-For some reason, one difficult to explain, bonefish are of particular interest to the editors of Fly Life Magazine.com.
-We’ve both fished for them in distant places: Florida Keys; Isla de Culebra, Puerto Rico; Belize; Yucatan, Mexico; Bahamas and Turks & Caicos.
-All destinations that BTT has perpetual investigative studies regarding bonefish.
+For some reason, one difficult to explain, bonefish are of particular interest to this magazine’s editors.
+We’ve both fished for them in distant places: Florida Keys; Isla de Culebra, Puerto Rico; Belize; Yucatan, Mexico; the Bahamas and Turks & Caicos.
+Serendipitously, all bonefish destinations that BTT has ongoing investigative studies.